nilsworm/nilsworm/README.md

 - 👋 Hi, I’m Nils
 - 👀 I'm curerently an apprentice at the Unity AG
-- 🌱 I’m learning C# and JavaScript at the moment
+- 🌱 I’m learning C#, PowerShell and JavaScript at the moment

 <!---
 nilsworm/nilsworm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.